 How to make Peach Cobbler

-This Peach Cobbler recipe calls for 8 fresh peaches.
+This Peach Cobbler recipe calls for 8 fresh peaches and a 9X13 pan.
 If you only have 4 or you don’t have a crowd, you can easily half this recipe and use a smaller dish.
 I often half this recipe (as I did in the images posted) and it feeds us all for one night, without seconds.
 If you serve it with a scoop of ice cream, one serving is quite enough.

 The first thing you want to do is peel, pit and slice your peaches.
 I often do this the day before I plan on making this recipe.
 It makes life so much easier when it’s time to actually make it.
 The filling is super easy.
 Fold in your peaches, sugars, cinnamon, nutmeg and cornstarch.
 The cornstarch is going to help thicken up that peach juice and create a delicious, gooey coating that surrounds every slice.
 Bake for 12 minutes.
 We want to make sure that these peach slices are nice and soft at the end.

 How to make the cobble crust